michalinahulak/Fake_News_Classification/README.md

 Separate notebooks were created for each dataset.
 Notebooks include data loading, preprocessing and modeling.
 Preprocessing was done in several ways, and each of them was tested on 3 different models.
 Below is the data processing and modeling algorithm.

 ![](modeling_algorithm.png)

+### The repository contains:
+* fakeandreal_pandasprofiling.html - - include pandas profiler report in html format for fake & real dataset

+### How to Run the Project?
+To open the project, use the git clone command or download the selected files.